theandrew168/sbs-website/content/posts/embracing-functional-simplicity.md

 ---
-date: 2025-03-23
+date: 2025-03-30
 title: "Embracing Functional Simplicity"
 slug: "embracing-functional-simplicity"
 draft: true
 ---

-I’ve been thinking a lot about software design and how to write better code.
+I’ve been thinking a lot recently about software design and how to write better code.
-Better here means more correct, more readable, easier to follow, and easier to test.
+Here, "better" means more correct, more readable, easier to follow, and easier to test.
-Two books have been influencing me lately: [Grokking Simplicity](https://grokkingsimplicity.com/) by Eric Normand and [Architecture Patterns with Python](https://www.cosmicpython.com/) by Harry Percival and Bob Gregory.
+Two books have been of exceptional influene lately: [Grokking Simplicity](https://grokkingsimplicity.com/) by Eric Normand and [Architecture Patterns with Python](https://www.cosmicpython.com/) by Harry Percival and Bob Gregory.
 The former focuses on functional design: emboldening pure, data-in-data-out functions.
-The latter hoists the ideas up to a higher level and thinks about project / application architecture and how to write code that complements the domain of your problem.
+The latter hoists the ideas up to a higher level and thinks about overall application architecture and how to write code that best represents the domain of your problem.

-This idea was also expressed in Brandon Rhodes' [Hoist Your I/O](https://www.youtube.com/watch?v=PBQN62oUnN8) talk.
+# Lessons

-These ideas have already led me toward better code in my Bloggulus project.
+These ideas have already led me toward better code in my [Bloggulus](https://bloggulus.com/) project ([source code](https://github.com/theandrew168/bloggulus)): specifically with respect to functional design.
-More so on the functional side, so far.
-The nastiest, most critical part of the app is the “sync” process.
+For some background context, the nastiest yet most critical part of Bloggulus is the “sync” process.
+This is the code that enumerates all blogs in the system, checks their RSS feeds for updates, and then syncs any new / updated posts with the database.
-Isn’t that usually how it goes: the most important part of the system is the one that is tightly-coupled to the outside world and therefore difficult to test, verify, and trust?
+It almost seems like an unfortunate pattern, sometimes: where the most important part of a system is the one that is most tightly-coupled to the outside world and therefore difficult to test, verify, and trust.

-Here are some meaningful refactorings that I’ve done.
+## Data, Calculations, and Actions

+Early on, Eric Normand's [Grokking Simplicity](https://grokkingsimplicity.com/) book explores an idea of bucketing your code into three separate categories:

+1. Data
+2. Calculations
+3. Actions

+Data is what you'd expect: just data!
+It could be a string, an array, a map, or anything else where its value comes from its identity.
+Calculations and actions are where things get more interesting.
+Calculations are "pure" functions that have zero interaction with the outside world.
+They never have side effects and the same input yields the same output.
+Lastly, actions are functions that _do_ interact with the world outside of your program.
+For example, perhaps they talk to a database or call a remote API.

+Eric argues (and I agree) that data is "better" than calculations which are "better" than actions.
+Once again, "better" here means more correct, more readable, easier to follow, and easier to test.
+Because calculations are pure by definition, they are much simpler to test and verify.
+The lack of interaction with external systems means that tests can always be written as: "does this output match what I expect for a given input?".

+See, one of the things that makes Bloggulus' sync process so nasty and tangled is the logic for fetching RSS feeds, querying the database, and deciding which posts to create / update are all heavily intertwined.
+Prior to refactoring, I couldn't verify the small yet critical decisions that dictate what should happen.
+Sure, the actual fetching of RSS feeds and interacting with the database are decoupled via interfaces (thankfully), but the tests still require a large amount of tiresome faking.
+In many other systems I've worked on, these decouping abstractions are _not_ in place and therefore the test are even more difficult to setup, write, and teardown.

+Refactoring your code to make more frequent usage of pure functions (calculations) will lead simpler, more reliable code and smaller, more powerful tests.

+## Separating "What" from "How"

+This next idea is so simple but it absolutely blew my mind when I first read it!
+I immediately starting thinking about all the different places where I could apply it.
-We’re going to separate what we want to do from how to do it.
+Taken from [Chapter 3](https://www.cosmicpython.com/book/chapter_03_abstractions.html) of [Architecture Patterns with Python](https://www.cosmicpython.com/), the idea is this: separate **what** we want to do from **how** to do it.
-Actions vs Calculations.
-Note that the fetching of RSS feeds is implemented as an interface, but testing this can _still_ be painful.
+The example in the book involves syncing files between two directories.
+The initial version of the code looks like any developer's first pass at the problem: iterate through each directory and, when necessary, immediately move / copy / delete the files that require action.
+This effectively merges the "what" (which files require action) and "how" (actually performing the action) into a single, intertwined step.

+We can already imagine the pain of testing this, especially without any fake-able filesystem abstractions in place.
+Is there a better way?
+Can we slice of a of pure function (calculation) that handles the most important question of the process: which directores should be moved / copied / deleted?
+Their analysis of the problem and its required data yields an amazing result: represent the contents of each directory as a dictionary (data) and then write a pure function (calculation) to decide which files _should_ be moved / copied / deleted.

+# Impact

+With these two big ideas in mind, let's take a look at the sync process and see how we can make it better.

-# Before
+## Before

 This version is kind of a mess: domain logic is mixed in with reckless abandon, actions and calculations are poorly defined yet heavily intertwined, and "what" vs "how" is confusingly mixed.
+How can we isolate the most import question here: which posts should be created and which posts should be updated?

 ```python
 # List all blogs in the database.